 ‘Welcome to a new world of gods and monsters’

-The film stars Tom Cruise, Annabelle Wallis, Sofia Boutella, Jake Johnson, Courtney B. Vance and Russell Crowe.
+The movie stars Tom Cruise, Annabelle Wallis, Sofia Boutella, Jake Johnson, Courtney B. Vance and Russell Crowe.

 With a reported budget of $125 million, The Mummy was released on June 9, 2017.
 Box Office Mojo has confirmed that worldwide movie theater income amounted to $409,104,837 which was disappointing for Universal who had hoped to launch a new ‘Dark Universe’ of monster movies.